 Being charged with a white collar crime can turn your world upside down, destroy your career, rip apart your family, and cost you your liberty and freedom, not to mention your reputation.
 Prosecutors are often unrelenting in their quest to bring white collar criminals to justice, which makes white collar criminal cases unceasingly difficult and complex to defend.

-If you are facing a white collar crime, you need to speak to our Westmoreland white collar crimes attorney immediately to formulate a defensive strategy that seeks your acquittal on the charges or to minimize the penalties and punishment you face if convicted.
+If you are facing a white collar crime, you need to speak to our Westmoreland white collar crime attorney immediately to formulate a defensive strategy that seeks your acquittal on the charges or to minimize the penalties and punishment you face if convicted.
 Our seasoned attorney is adept at criminal regulatory investigation and prosecution, ensuring that your case is reviewed top to bottom to give you the best defense possible.

 White collar crimes are financially motivated crimes committed by both business and government professionals looking to “obtain or avoid losing money, property or services or to secure a personal or business advantage,” according to the FBI.
 There are many different criminal activities that are prosecuted as white collar crime, including money laundering, public corruption, insider trading, and violations of election law, among others.
 In Pennsylvania, embezzlement, fraud, identify theft, internet crimes and forgery are common white collar crimes.